CLICK BANNER FOR MAB COVID-19 DIRECTIVE

 NOTE 2: Pets are not allowed on the Yokota Airport Shuttle.
 Transportation arrangements must be made thru FSS vehicle ops for a personal shuttle; recommended to schedule 3 weeks prior (DSN: 315-225-7720 or 011-81-3117-55-7720 from a U.S. phone)

 NOTE 3: Pets are allowed on the Misawa Shuttle.

-7. The Yokota Airport Shuttle will drop you off at the Yokota AB Kanto Lodge.
+7. The Yokota Airport Shuttle will drop you off at the Yokota AB Kanto Lodge or TLF.

 a.
 No personnel arriving into Japan will be permitted to leave the lodging room except IAW the Yokota AB ROM Policy.

 b.
 It is recommended to have 24-36 hours of food & supplies.
-If you need supplies while you are staying overnight in Yokota, you can reach out to the group Yokota Errands on Facebook.
+If supplies are needed while staying overnight in Yokota, personnel can reach out to the group Yokota Errands on Facebook

 8. The Misawa shuttle bus will arrive at the TLF Building (Bldg 4304) at 0620 in the parking lot on the east side of the building (opposite side of Mt.
 Fuji) to pick up passengers and will depart to the Kanto Lodge at 0635 promptly.
 The shuttle will arrive in front of the Kanto Lodge (Bldg 15) to pick up the remaining passengers at 0645 and depart promptly at 0710.